syncthing/syncthing/dev/device-ids.rst

--  Use shorter device IDs with verification based on the full ID ("You entered MFZWI3; I found and connected to a device with the ID MFZWI3-DBONSG-YYLTMR-WGC43E-NRQXGZ-DMMFZW-I3DBON-SGYYLT-MRWA, please confirm that this is correct.").
+-  Use shorter device IDs with verification based on the full ID ("You entered MFZWI3; I found and connected to a device with the ID MFZWI3-DBONSG-YYLTMR-WGC43E-NRQXGZ-DMMFZW-I3DBON-SGYYLT-MRWA, please confirm that this is correct").

 -  Use shorter device IDs with an out of band authentication, a la Bluetooth pairing.
 You enter a one time PIN into Syncthing and give